digst/cloud/design.md

 **[Kubernetes]** The application environment is [Kubernetes](https://kubernetes.io/).

 The product is choosen for its price, widespread adoption and ressource handling.
 It has been choosen over variants with self-service portals, because the vision of a seamless and stable consumer experience across the different technologies in the GovCloud.
-When the nubmers of customers increase

 #### Data fabric

-**[MapR]** The data fabric is the [MapR] Hadoop Distribution (https://mapr.com/).
+**[MapR]** The data fabric is [MapR](https://mapr.com/).

 The product has been choose because of its proven quick implementation, enterprise features and highly manageability.